kwaldenphd/pandas-machine-learning-intro/README.md

 This lab covers the core components of `pandas`, with a focus on elements of `pandas` used in machine learning.
 It covers loading a structured data file (CSV and JSON) as a `DataFrame`, and sorting, selecting, and filtering the resulting `DataFrame`.
 The lab also covers common data parsing and wrangling challenges like duplicate entries and missing data.
 It covers the basic of data wrangling and manipulation in Python using `pandas`, as well as the fundamentals of creating plots in Python using `matplotlib`.

-By the end of this lab, students will be able to;
-- Load a structured data file as a `DataFrame` in Python using `pandas`
-- Interact with a `DataFrame` using sorting, selecting, and filtering operations
-- Compute basic summary statistics in Python using `pandas`
-- Combining and joining datasets using `concat` and `merge`
-- Understand the basics of renaming, mapping, and reindexing structured data in Python using `pandas`

 [Link to lab overview video](https://notredame.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=cac767ea-fca5-472b-97ed-acd1012e9630) (Panopto, ND users)

 ## Acknowledgements